-The Australian Labor Party were razed for a policy that was believed to make life a bit harder for some older Australians (and a sizeable misinformation campaign built upon it).
+The Australian Labor Party was razed for a policy that some thought would make life a bit harder for some older Australians (thanks, in part, to a sizeable misinformation campaign).

 People tend to vote for what they think advantageous (le gasp).
-Even without demographic disparities, the average older person is more likely to show up on election day than a young person, and so politicians will cater to them.
+Even without demographic disparities, the average older person is more likely to show up on election day than a young person.
+Politicians will cater to them.

 There’s no point in waiting for a swaths of people have a dramatic change in perspective (or die).